COPYRIGHT

 Like any complex and arcane subject, copyright has spawned a number of persistent myths.

 Myth #1: You don’t have copyright protection unless a copyright notice or the copyright symbol (the little “c” in a circle) is present.
-Until 1989, works had to contain a valid copyright notice to receive protection under copyright laws.
-But this requirement no longer exists in Berne-signatory countries.You’re automatically protected by copyright from the moment you write down the words, and no further action on your part is required.
-Nowadays, if you’re submitting to agents and/or publishers within a Berne country, there’s no need to place a notice or a symbol on your work.
+Until 1989, works had to contain a valid copyright notice to receive protection under US copyright laws.
+But this requirement no longer exists.
+You’re automatically protected by copyright from the moment you write down the words, and no further action on your part is required.

-Myth #2: Even if you don’t need the copyright symbol or notice, it’s a good idea to include it.
+Myth #2: Even if you don’t need the copyright symbol or notice, it’s a good idea to include it when submitting unpublished work.
 Nope.
-First of all, agents and editors know about copyright, so there’s no need to remind them you’re protected.
+First of all, literary agents and editors know about copyright, so there’s no need to remind them you’re protected.
 Second, a copyright notice or symbol confers no additional protection, so it makes no difference whether it’s there or not.
-Third, agents and editors assume that a writer with professional aspirations is aware of these things.
-Including a notice may suggest to them that you’re either ignorant or paranoid.
-This is not exactly putting your best foot forward.

 Myth #3: In the USA, you don’t have copyright protection unless you register with the U.S. Copyright Office.
 Wrong.
-Registration is a prerequisite for filing a copyright infringement suit, but it is not required for copyright protection.
+Registration is a prerequisite for filing a copyright infringement lawsuit, but it is not required for copyright protection.
 By law, you have that the moment your work is fixed in tangible form.

 Myth #5: Material on the Internet isn’t protected by copyright.
 This is an amazingly common assumption, but it’s incorrect.
 Copyright is as protected on the Internet as anywhere else.
 Never use material from someone else’s website without first asking permission.

-Myth #6: “Poor man’s copyright” is an acceptable alternative to U.S. copyright registration.
+Myth #6: “Poor man’s copyright” is an acceptable alternative to US copyright registration.
 Writers are often told that “poor man’s copyright”–sealing a copy of their work in an envelope, mailing it to themselves, and retaining the envelope unopened–is a reasonable alternative to official copyright registration, since it proves both ownership and the date of creation.

-However, while that sealed envelope might possibly be useful in a court case (though more likely not, since poor man’s copyright is easy to fake: you could have mailed the envelope empty, and filled and sealed it later), it does not provide legal protection in countries where official registration is a prerequisite for filing an infringement suit.
-There is no substitute for official copyright registration.
-Don’t waste your time on poor man’s copyright.
+However, while that sealed envelope might possibly be useful in a court case (though more likely not, since poor man’s copyright is easy to fake: you could have mailed the envelope empty, and filled and sealed it later), it does not provide legal benefit in the USA, where official registration is a prerequisite for filing an infringement suit.

 Myth #7: Registering with the Writers Guild of America is an acceptable alternative to U.S. copyright registration.
 See above.
 WGA registration is not a legal substitute for official US copyright registration.